crismgit/flexbox-page/README.md

 I do NOT provide any technical support or warranty for this code.

 This project it's for STUDY only.
-The site's logo was designed for this project, so please do NOT reuse it.
+The site's logo was designed for this project, so please do NOT reuse.

 IMPORTANTE!